 What does the Xpression fX Black Magic Motion control system, do?

-When connected to the expression jack of a guitar effects processor or keyboard, it will modulate a parameter chosen for modulation such as Wah-Wah or volume.
+It works in the same way as an expression pedal.
+When connected to the expression jack of a guitar effects processor or keyboard, it will provide remote control over a parameter chosen for modulation such as Wah-Wah or volume.
 The amount of modulation is directly related to the amount of movement the sensor makes when it is attached to a moving object, such as an arm.

 When connected to a MIDI controller it changes MIDI controller codes between 0 – 127.
 The amount of change is directly related to the amount of movement the sensor makes when it is attached to a moving object, such as a leg.